psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Feb 29, 1896
 p169-170

 SIN - EATER,
-(8 §, viii, 288, 332 ; ix.
+(8th S. viii, 288, 332 ; ix.
 109.)

-As the question of the sin-eater has come up in
-‘N. & Q.,’ and Mr. Owen has alluded in your issue of 8 Feb. to my letter to the Times in September last, I should be glad of an opportunity of making a few remarks on the subject.
-I should have pre- ferred to do so in the Academy, but the editor, after inserting Mr. Hartland’s letters, in which I was alluded to by name half a dozen times and challenged to explain various facts, published Mr.
-Owen’s reply without a word of explanation to myself.
+As the question of the sin-eater has come up in 'N. & Q.,' and Mr. Owen has alluded in your issue of 8 Feb. to my letter to the *Times* in September last, I should be glad of an opportunity of making a few remarks on the subject.
+I should have preferred to do so in the *Academy*, but the editor, after inserting Mr. Hartland's letters, in which I was alluded to by name half a dozen times and challenged to explain various facts, published Mr. Owen's reply without a word of explanation to myself.

-The original purpose of my letter to the Times was to dispute the evidence for the Llandebie case, and it was only incidentally that the general ques- tion of sin-eating was involved.
+The original purpose of my letter to the Times was to dispute the evidence for the Llandebie case, and it was only incidentally that the general question of sin-eating was involved.

 The main objection to the Llandebie story is the evidence of the schoolmaster Rowlands, who states that cakes were not given at funerals there.
 If this is so it is difficult to see how the sin-eater could have existed; for it is argued that this custom of giving cakes was a survival of sin-eating, and we are asked to believe that the custom of giving cakes disappeared before the central figure, the sin-eater.

-The weakness of Mr. Moggridge’s ipse dixit is so apparent that I need not enlarge on it ; for, in the absence of any statement of how he came by his information, a story on his authority is worth no more than a statement in an anonymous letter, copied and published without investigation.
+The weakness of Mr. Moggridge's *ipse dixit* is so apparent that I need not enlarge on it ; for, in the absence of any statement of how he came by his information, a story on his authority is worth no more than a statement in an anonymous letter, copied and published without investigation.

-I could not, even without the explicit denials which we have before us, attach any importance to such a story ; but when capable men, resident in the neighbourhood, not only fail to find the sin- eater, but vouch for facts actually inconsistent with the existence of the sin-eater at the spot within recent times, it seems absurd to consider the Llandebie case as coming under the head of facts for folk-lorists.
+I could not, even without the explicit denials which we have before us, attach any importance to such a story ; but when capable men, resident in the neighbourhood, not only fail to find the sin-eater, but vouch for facts actually inconsistent with the existence of the sin-eater at the spot within recent times, it seems absurd to consider the Llandebie case as coming under the head of facts for folk-lorists.

 It is singular that no one has ever been duced who has seen a sin-eater, or even spoken with any one who has seen one.
 If the sin-eater was in existence in 1852 or shortly before, it should be possible now (much more should it have been so in 1877) to produce one who could give testimony of this nature.
-N. W. Tomas.
+N. W. Thomas.
 New College, Eastbourne.

-Mr. Owen begins his remarks by saying that
-‘ there appeared in the Times of 18 Sept., 1895, a very interesting letter from Mr. N. W. Thomas, of Oswestry, on the above subject.”
-He forgets to say that Mr. Thomas's letter was an attack on Mr.
-Hartland, to which the latter, inthe Times and the Academy, effectually replied.
+Mr. Owen begins his remarks by saying that "there appeared in the *Times* of 18 Sept., 1895, a very interesting letter from Mr. N. W. Thomas, of Oswestry, on the above subject."
+He forgets to say that Mr. Thomas's letter was an attack on Mr. Hartland, to which the latter, in the *Times* and the *Academy*, effectually replied.

-E. B, Barry.

-Mr. Hartland quoted a passage from my ‘ House-
+Mr. Hartland quoted a passage from my 'Household Tales and Traditional Remains,' p.

-170

-NOTES AND QUERIES.

-[8 8, IX, Fen, 29, '96.

-hold Tales and Traditional Remains,’ p.
 124 ; and as this has a material bearing on the subject, I will repeat it here :—

-“When you drink wine at a funeral every drop that ou drink is s sin which the deceased has committed. ou thereby take away the dead man’s sins and bear them yourself.”
+"When you drink wine at a funeral every drop that ou drink is s sin which the deceased has committed.
+You thereby take away the dead man’s sins and bear them yourself."

 I can produce the informant from whom this curious piece of folk-lore was obtained.
-It was offered to me without any questioning when I was collecting folk-lore some years ago, and it is un- doubtedly genuine.
+It was offered to me without any questioning when I was collecting folk-lore some years ago, and it is undoubtedly genuine.
 It completes what Aubrey said about sin-eating; so that English folk-lore is acquainted not only with sin-eating but also with sin-drinking.
-It matters not whether such terms as “ sin-eating ” or “‘sin-drinking” can be proved to have existed in recent times.
+It matters not whether such terms as "sin-eating" or "sin-drinking" can be proved to have existed in recent times.
 It is enough to show that the customs themselves existed ; and of this we have ample evidence.

-Taking the two customs together, one cannot help seeing a resemblance between them and the missa pro defunctis, or mass for the dead.
-For what is a ‘‘ mass” for the dead but a ‘‘ mess” or banquet for the dead?
-Prof. Skeat tells us that the Low Lat. missa “is usually accounted for by supposing that the allusion is to the words ite, missa est.” Bat this seems far-fetched and very impro- bable ; indeed, Prof. Skeat admits that the change of vowel from the Lat. ¢ to O.E. «@, as in meesse, M.E. messe, is remarkable.
-It is easy to trace the
-** mess,” or feast for the dead, in ancient custom.
-We may see it in the mass of All Hallows, or All Hallows Day (1 Nov.), of which, even to this day, a reminiscence is found in Yorkshire in the
-“tharf cakes” eaten during the first week of
+Taking the two customs together, one cannot help seeing a resemblance between them and the *missa pro defunctis*, or mass for the dead.
+For what is a "mass" for the dead but a "mess" or banquet for the dead?
+Prof. Skeat tells us that the Low Lat. *missa* "is usually accounted for by supposing that the allusion is to the words *ite, missa est*."
+But this seems far-fetched and very improbable ; indeed, Prof. Skeat admits that the change of vowel from the Lat. *i* to O.E. oe, as in *moesse*, M.E. *messe*, is remarkable.
+It is easy to trace the "mess," or feast for the dead, in ancient custom.
+We may see it in the mass of All Hallows, or All Hallows Day (1 Nov.), of which, even to this day, a reminiscence is found in Yorkshire in the "tharf cakes" eaten during the first week of November.
-November.
 We may see it in the funeral cakes so commonly eaten during the present century.
 We may see it in the enormous feasts and in the mighty brewings of ale held and made after the death of the wealthy in the Middle-English period.
-And, going still further back, we may see it in the

-ken bones, with marrow extracted, scattered throughout so many prehistoric burial mounds in England.* From evidence thus presented it ap- peared to Dr. Thurnam that anthropophagism once prevailed in the British Isles, and he adduced some es from ancient writers in support of his opinion.t These were: Diodorus Siculus, v.
-32;
+And, going still further back, we may see it in the broken bones, with marrow extracted, scattered throughout so many prehistoric burial mounds in England.`[Greenwell's 'British Barrows', p10.]` From evidence thus presented it appeared to Dr. Thurnam that anthropophagism once prevailed in the British Isles, and he adduced some passages from ancient writers in support of his opinion `[Greenwell, ut supro, p544.]`.
+These were: Diodorus Siculus, v.
+32; Strabo, iv.
-Strabo, iv.
 5, 4; Plinius, vii.
 2; Hieronymus adv.
-Jovianun, ii.
+Jovianum, ii.

-If the explanation of “‘ mass” here offered be correct, it follows that every “feast” in the calendar is a commemorative banquet.
-The words of the
-Saviour, ‘‘ This doin remembrance of me,” may be compared, and also the minni, or memorial cup, at old northern sacrificer.
+If the explanation of  "mass" here offered be correct, it follows that every "feast" in the calendar is a commemorative banquet.
+The words of the Saviour, "This do in remembrance of me," may be compared, and also the *minni*, or memorial cup, at old northern sacrifices.
 S. O. Addy.
+3, Westbourne Road, Sheffield.